LiPingYen/Measurement-Invariance/README.md

   Next, let's talk about condition.
 Firstly, the all_condition_info R script includes the brief introduction of each simulation condition from generating dataset to conducting CFA.

+  The code conducting simulation is old and worse than the Eunju Jung & Myeongsun Yoon (2016) one.
+Please use the latest function and code.

 ###  Comparisons of Three Empirical Methods for Partial Factorial Invariance: Forward, Backward, and Factor-Ratio Tests

 ## Reference